Strawberry Fields (memorial): Creation

-In April 1981, after John Lennon was murdered, a patch of land in Central Park near the Dakota where Ono scattered the ashes of Lennon was named "Strawberry Fields" in Lennon's honor.
+In April 1981, a patch of land in Central Park, near the Dakota Apartments where Lennon lived with Ono, was officially named "Strawberry Fields" in his memory.
 That August, it was announced that Strawberry Fields would be completely renovated and landscaped, since at the time, Strawberry Fields was located in an isolated median between West Drive and two slip roads of 72nd Street.
 Yoko Ono requested that the rebuilt memorial be a "living memorial" rather than a statue; according to NYC Parks landscape architect Arne Abramowitz, Ono believed that "there are enough statues in Central Park".

 The memorial was designed by Bruce Kelly, the chief landscape architect for the Central Park Conservancy.
 Construction on the project started in April 1984.
-Strawberry Fields was dedicated on what would have been Lennon's 45th birthday, October 9, 1985, by Ono and mayor Ed Koch.
+Strawberry Fields was dedicated on what would have been Lennon's 45th birthday, October 9, 1985, by Ono and mayor Ed Koch with Ono's son Sean, who celebrated his 10th birthday.
+Speaking on behalf of the United Nations at the dedication was Marcela Pérez de Cuéllar, the UN first lady.

 The "Imagine" mosaic was not placed on sufficient foundation and began to noticeably sink in 2007.